+We have relied primarily on private placements with a small group of accredited investors to finance our business and operations.
+As described in more detail below, we entered into two line of credit agreements last year with related parties providing a revolving commitment of an aggregate of up to \$1.4 million.
 We have not had any revenue since our inception.
 We are looking at ways to add a revenue stream to offset some of our expenses but do not currently have any revenue under contract or any immediate sales prospects.
-During the three months ended March 31, 2020, we had an accumulated deficit of \$11.9 million, incurred a net loss for the three months of \$874,336 and used \$546,453 in net cash from operating activities from continuing operations.
-At March 31, 2020, we had cash and cash equivalents totaling \$142,277.
+At June 30, 2020, we had an accumulated deficit of \$12.6 million, and during the six months ended June 30, 2020, we incurred a net loss of \$1,607,750 and used \$897,029 in net cash from operating activities from continuing operations.
+At June 30, 2020, we had cash equivalents totaling \$452,654.